sasa1977/parent/RATIONALE.md

 I've previously implemented all of the scenarios above using vanilla GenServer, and I find the parent-based code to be much more focused on it's main job (periodic execution, cancellation, queuing).

 This is precisely the goal of the parent library.
 I've seen such scenarios often enough to be annoyed by manual implementation from scratch.
 Beyond just saving typing and improving the reading experience, I think that the abstraction reduces the potential for accidental bugs.
-A manual implementation has to keep track of running children, worry about `:EXIT` or `:DOWN` messages, and make sure to terminate the children before it stops.
+A manual implementation has to keep track of running child processes, worry about `:EXIT` or `:DOWN` messages, and make sure to terminate the child processes before it stops.
 All of this is automatically taken care of by the `Parent.GenServer`.
 Finally, compared to high-level out-of-the-box solutions such as quantum and poolboy, parent is less feature rich, but I think it's easier to reason about, and supports a wider set of scenarios.

 On the downside, this is in some ways a dangerous behaviour.
 It should be made clear that parent is not appropriate in all scenarios, and that standard supervision is most often the recommended approach.
 Since the parent process is not a supervisor, code reloading won't work (though I think we could make it work).
 That's why I feel that parent is suitable to parent only jobs, i.e. processes which stop in a finite amount of time, and don't serve requests from other processes in the system.